cferdinandi/adventure/content/gm.md

 You can make the skills your characters have feel more rich and meaningful by adding mechanics like advantage and disadvantage around them.

-- When a character does something related to [gift or talent], roll with advantage.
+- When a character does something related to [skill or ability], roll with advantage.
 - A character has the ability to [power they can actively choose to use].
 Roll to see what happens.
 - A character has [special power with a constant effect].
-- A character has [item].
+- A character has [object].
 When applicable, roll with advantage.

 Giving them benefits and costs based on their choices makes their characters and the world feel more real.

 {{<callout title="Examples">}}
-Fin is an elf with skin made of bark.
-He has a talent for nature magic and a staff made from a magic birch tree.
+Fin is an elf with the ability to speak to animals, a talent for nature magic, and a staff made from a magic birch tree.

-Bark Skin
+Elven Agility
-: Your skin is tough like bark.
-Roll with advantage on defense rolls.
+: At home in the trees, you're quick and agile.
+Roll with advantage when doing something that requires agility.

 Elemental Magic
 : You can control the elements of earth, wind, fire, and water.
 Roll to see what happens.
 On a 9+, the desired effect comes to pass.
 On a 6-8, you also lose control of the effect.